Shea butter: benefits, harm, use

-There is a huge variety of personal care products on the cosmetic market today.
+There is a huge variety of personal care products available in the beauty product market today.
 Hand cream with aloe vera, face milk with shea butter, body mousse with sea buckthorn extract.
 How to figure out which additive is for what?
-This article will tell you about shea butter, what it is, how to use it and what is good for the skin.
+This article will tell you about shea butter, what kind of thing it is, how to use it and what benefits it has for the skin.

-This oil is extracted from the fruit of the shea tree, which grows in Africa.
-The tree looks like an oak - a thick bark, a powerful trunk, a long-lived tree.
+This oil is extracted from the fruits of the shea tree, which grows in Africa.
+The tree looks like an oak - thick bark, powerful trunk, long-lived tree.
 By the way, this plant has many different names.
-One of them is shea.
-Thus, shea butter and shea butter are one and the same.
-Note that shea is walnut.
+One of them is shea butter.
+Thus, shea butter and shea butter are the same thing.
+Please note that the shea tree is a nut tree.
 This information is important for those with nut allergies.

-Shea butter has a very rich composition, it combines all the main vitamins and microelements that are so necessary for our skin and hair.
-And more specifically:
+Shea butter has a very rich composition; it contains all the essential vitamins and microelements that our skin and hair need so much.
+Specifically:

 - vitamin A;